Lindsay Amer

-Lindsay Amer is an American LGBTQ+ activist and YouTuber.
-Amer created and hosts Queer Kid Stuff, a YouTube channel directed at children and focused on LGBT issues.
-Amer has been recognized by GLAAD, the TED Conference, and the Webby Awards for their work relating to LGBT education and advocacy.
+Lindsay Amer is an American LGBTQ activist and YouTuber.
+Amer created and hosts Queer Kid Stuff, a YouTube channel directed at children and focused on LGBTQ issues.
+Amer has been recognized by GLAAD, the TED Conference, and the Webby Awards for their work relating to LGBTQ education and advocacy.

 Career

 Queer Kid Stuff

-Amer is the creator and host of Queer Kid Stuff, a child-directed YouTube channel focused on LGBT issues, as well as CEO of media production company Queer Kid Studios.
-Amer launched Queer Kid Stuff in April 2016, and states that they created Queer Kid Stuff due to a lack of LGBT education and LGBT representation in the media for the demographic of children ages 3 to 7.
+Amer is the creator and host of Queer Kid Stuff, a child-directed YouTube channel focused on LGBTQ issues, as well as CEO of media production company Queer Kid Studios.
+Amer launched Queer Kid Stuff in April 2016, and states that they created Queer Kid Stuff due to a lack of LGBTQ education and LGBTQ representation in the media for the demographic of children ages 3 to 7.

 Content

 Queer Kid Stuff is aimed at young children of ages three and up.
-The show discusses sexuality, gender identity, and other LGBT issues that Amer calls "the ABCs of LGBT", as well as pop-culture topics.
+The show discusses sexuality, gender identity, and other LGBTQ issues that Amer calls "the ABCs of LGBT", as well as pop-culture topics.
 The show's presentation is adapted for a child audience; for instance, a video on consent uses the sharing of toys as an example in place of sexual activity.

 Queer Kid Stuff is co-hosted by Teddy, a talking teddy bear who, according to Amer, provides the "voice of [a] child" and adds non-binary representation by virtue of it being a "genderless entity".
-"Relatable" child entertainment and education methods, such as "toys, blocks, and stop-motion animation", are used to explain LGBT concepts.
+"Relatable" child entertainment and education methods, such as "toys, blocks, and stop-motion animation", are used to explain LGBTQ concepts.
 Queer Kid Stuff videos are approximately four minutes long.

-Queer Kid Stuff has covered LGBT topics such as homophobia, gay marriage, gender identity, drag, and the history of the Stonewall riots, as well as sexual education issues like consent.
+Queer Kid Stuff has covered LGBTQ topics such as homophobia, gay marriage, gender identity, drag, and the history of the Stonewall riots, as well as sexual education issues like consent.